 It may seem tedious, annoying, or like a waste of time to undergo this process for all major decision making within your company but it’s 100% necessary. #Sorrynotsorry get over that mindset… now.

-Eric Ries of the Lean Startup stated, “Many features that make the product better in the eyes of the engineers and designers have no impact on the customer behavior.”
+Without this process you will never quite know if your trajectory is on course with what your customers want.
+Eric Ries of The Lean Startup stated, “Many features that make the product better in the eyes of the engineers and designers have no impact on the customer behavior.”
 You never quite know how your customers may interpret what you’re putting out there.
 Stop making assumptions and start using data.

 2 thoughts on “The Importance of Data Based Decision Making”

 Pingback: Conversion Rate Defined + Why Its Important | Dandelion Branding

 Pingback: HotJar versus Crazy Egg: Best UX Testing Platform | Dandelion Branding